nanvel/blog/2017/11/trading.md

 An entry should not be based on an opinion, prediction, or emotions; it should be based on a statistical edge.

+Strategies can be found:

+- youtube
+- academic papers
+- forums
+- books
+- trading view
+- github

+> What truly make a strategy proprietary and its secrets worth protecting are the tricks and variations that you have come up with, not the plain-vanilla version.
+>
+> Quantitative Trading by Ernest P. Chan

+The goal is to have a strategy with high Sharpe ratio (low drowdown), so we can use higher leverage in order to achieve maximum long term growth.

+Strategy characteristics:

+- Sharpe ration - consistency
+- Drawdown - (global maximum - current equety) / global maximum
+- Maximum drawdown - (global maximum (high watermark) - global minimum (global minimum should accur after global maximum)) / global maximum
+- High watermark - global equety maximum
+- Maximum drawdown duration - maximum time to recover loses

 ### Risk management

 > The most important rule of trading is to play great defense, not great offense.